DataProfunda/German-Credit-Analysis/README.md

 # Average Profit
 ![Avg_Profit](https://user-images.githubusercontent.com/69935274/110664338-9ac4dd00-81c7-11eb-9047-f5b776e20365.png)  <br>

-Credits for used car and other purposes are the most profitable credits. <br>
+Credits for 'used car' and other purposes are the most profitable credits. <br>
 Credits forretraining and domestic appliances are the least profitable credits. <br>

 # Risk vs Client's Age and Credit Amount